BCDevOps/devops-platform-workshops/101-lab/content/09_persistent_configurations.md

 ![](./images/07_persistent_config_02.png)

 - In the Web Console, go to `+Add` and select `YAML`
-- Paste in the following ConfigMap Code and save
+- Paste in the following ConfigMap Code, replace [username] with your username and save
 ```yaml
 apiVersion: v1
 data: